stepheckman/stretchies/README.md

 ## ✨ Features

 - **Smart Stretch Selection**: Weighted algorithm that prioritizes high-priority stretches while ensuring variety
-- **Progress Tracking**: Track daily completions, streaks, and overall progress
+- **Progress Tracking**: Track daily completions, streaks, and overall progress, with improved reliability for the completed stretch counter.
 - **Interactive Charts**: Visualize your progress with daily, weekly, and frequency charts
 - **Motivational System**: Encouraging messages and achievement tracking
 - **Custom Stretch Database**: Uses your personal list of stretches with priority levels
+- **Enhanced Usability**: Buttons on the settings page are now at the top for easier access, and a web search button has been added to the dashboard for quick stretch lookups.
+- **Streamlined Interface**: The "Skip" button has been removed from the home screen to simplify the user experience and encourage completion.
 - **Fun UI**: Colorful, engaging interface with smooth animations

 ## 🚀 Quick Start